Past Research Projects

 When measuring benefits, it is important to take account of potential effects through the housing market.
 When environmental policy is successful, it may increase housing costs and poor and minority children may be displaced.
 In this case, housing market effects could undo some of the positive effects of environmental cleanups for these children.

 This research involved the statistical analyses of a unique longitudinal data base created from millions of U.S. birth records.
-This data base has large samples of African American, Asian and Hispanic children.
+This data base has large samples of African American, Asian American and Hispanic children.
 Less educated mothers, teen mothers, and mothers in high-poverty neighborhoods can also be identified.

 The results of this study shed new light on the environmental justice literature by examining the extent to which environmental policies close gaps in exposures and outcomes between poor and minority infants and others, as well as on the extent to which these policies displace vulnerable mothers and infants from the newly improved neighborhoods.
 These research outcomes in turn show how spacial disparities in exposures arise, and how persistent they are likely to be.
 The ultimate goal of the research was to suggest policies to improve outcomes and minimize displacement.
 Since most neighborhood improvements can be expected to impact housing prices, the results are relevant to other place-based policies.
 The project was supported by funds from the MacArthur Foundation.